RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/doc/built-in.md

                                    └───┘      ╰───╯  └────────┘
 ```
 Works as the standard BIF does, but it operates on bytes, codepoints or extended grapheme clusters depending of whether _string_ is a BYTES string,
-a CODEPOINTS string, or a TEXT string, respectively.
-When operating on CODEPOINTS or TEXT strings, it implements the ``toUppercase(X)`` definition,
+a CODEPOINTS string, or a GRAPHEMES or a TEXT string, respectively.
+When operating on CODEPOINTS, GRAPHEMES or TEXT strings, it implements the ``toUppercase(X)`` definition,
 as defined in rule __R1__ of section "Default Case Conversion" of [_The Unicode Standard, Version 15.0 – Core Specification_](https://www.unicode.org/versions/Unicode15.0.0/UnicodeStandard-15.0.pdf):

 > Map each character C in X to Uppercase_Mapping(C).